yzerlaut/old_physion/README.md

 All included analysis should be implemented annd described within the [Analysis module](analysis/README.md)

-We also showcase a few analysis in [Jupyter Notebooks](https://jupyter.org/) in the different modules.
+We also showcase a few analysis as [Jupyter Notebooks](https://jupyter.org/) in the different modules.
 They can be launched by opening the Anaconda prompt (or the UNIX shell) and by running (taking the example of "Ca-imaging/preprocessing_demo.ipynb"):
 ```
 jupyter notebook Ca-imaging/preprocessing_demo.ipynb
 ```